Towards Unsupervised Domain Generalization: Introduction

-Recently, the research community has spent significant effort to develop algorithms for learning visual representations without category labels \cite{harwood2017smart, saunshi2019theoretical, wu2017sampling} and shows the advance of contrastive learning based approaches compared to other unsupervised counterparts \cite{he2020momentum, tian2019contrastive}.
-In contrastive learning literature \cite{bachman2019learning, henaff2020data, hjelm2018learning, oord2018representation, wu2018unsupervised}, a pair of samples is a positive pair only if they originate from the same image and the others are negative pairs \cite{chen2020simple, chen2020improved}.
-The objective of contrastive learning is to make each sample similar to its positive matching and dissimilar to others.
-Thus perturbation robust representations are learned under I.I.D hypothesis.
-However, the heterogeneity caused by domain shifts in training data is significant and can not be fully counterweighed via data transformations in the DG problem (for instance, one can hardly transform a dog in sketch to photo), inducing models to leverage the domain related features to distinguish one sample from its negatives \cite{arjovsky2019invariant, shah2020pitfalls}.
-While the objective of DG is to learn an invariant representation space where dissimilarity across domains is minimized \cite{matsuura2020domain, muandet2013domain}.
-The inconsistency between contrastive learning and the objective of DG causes two drawbacks: 1) A large proportion of negative pairs showing the dissimilarity across domains reduce training efficiency; 2) When the correlations between domains and categories are strong and misleading, the model may tend to utilize domains related features instead of predictive features in the inference phase \cite{zhang2021deep}.
+In the field of unsupervised learning \cite{harwood2017smart, saunshi2019theoretical, wu2017sampling}, contrastive learning (CL) advances in discriminative representation learning for downstream tasks compared to its counterparts \cite{he2020momentum, tian2019contrastive, chen2020simple}.
+Actually, the objective of CL, which is to maximize the similarity between a given image and its variant under disturbance while contrasting with negatives \cite{fan2021does, wu2021contrastive, li2021dual}, agrees with the target of DG.
+However, current CL only learns robust representations against predefined perturbation under independent and identically distributed (I.I.D) hypothesis \cite{bachman2019learning, henaff2020data, hjelm2018learning} and fails to consider severe distribution shifts across domains beyond predefined perturbation types \cite{oord2018representation, wu2018unsupervised}.
+With samples from various domains as negative pairs, current CL methods leverage both domain-related (\textit{i.e.}, features irrelevant to categories) and category-discriminative features to push their representations away.
+Furthermore, in UDG, the distribution shifts across domains in training data are significant and can not be fully counterweighed via data transformations (for instance, one can hardly transform a dog in sketch to photo).
+The strong heterogeneity induces models to leverage the domain-related features to distinguish one sample from its negatives \cite{arjovsky2019invariant, shah2020pitfalls} and thus, hinders the learning of an invariant representation space where dissimilarity across domains is minimized \cite{matsuura2020domain, muandet2013domain}.
 Thus current contrastive learning can not perfectly handle the UDG problem.